eg1lgfp/gilman-family-practice/content/pages/docs/about/new-patients.md

     no_follow: false
     type: action
 ---
-> Print, complete and bring to the office on the day of your appointment.
+> **Click or Tap the applicable form links, then click "Download" so you can print, complete and bring to the office on the day of your appointment.**

 ##### **📥  Informed Consent for Telemedicine Services**